-However, the Draft Policy is high level and much of the content is a collation of existing frameworks, principles and information.
+EDO supports the proposed approach of the three pillars, however, the Draft Policy is high level and much of the content is a collation of existing frameworks, principles and information.
+There is no clear statement or indication that the final Policy will be a mandatory consideration for decision-makers - it is not drafted in the style of a policy with clear and specific requirements/objectives that are to be met.
 To determine whether the policy will effectively address climate change in NSW, it is necessary to look at the detail of how the three key pillars will be implemented in the Draft Action Plan.